pjrios/Capstone_II/Classification + Segmentation/3. Predictions/README.md

 - MobileNet
 - EfficientNet

-The DenseNet per-trained model is the chosen as the image classification framework.
+The DenseNet per-trained model is the chosen image classification framework.
 Three techniques of implementations are tested during experiments: 1) train the pre-trained model from scratch, 2) adopt feature extraction, and 3) apply fine-tuning.
 The graph below shows the performance of the three techniques using the DenseNet model.

 ![Cover](Auxiliary/densenet_perf.png)